 - Take this quiz to test your knowledge of Dr. Martin Luther King Jr. and the Civil Rights Era.

 - Here's an interactive timeline about the life of Martin Luther King Junior as well as online games and word searches for MLK Day.
+[These expired links are available through the Wayback Machine Internet Archive.
+If the pages don't load quickly click on Impatient? at the bottom right of the page.]

 - Follow this Timeline of Dr. Martin Luther King's life, from his early youth to the impact of his legacy.
 This is also great practice for assessment testing.